 Factors Considered by Courts

-The North Carolina court system considers several criteria to determine if a spouse qualifies for alimony:
+The North Carolina court system considers several criteria, including average child support NC, to determine if a spouse qualifies for alimony:

 - Income Disparity